casjay/todo/all/index.md

 [ ] add passwd root to gistmgr/archonarm/README.md
 [ ] fix gitadmin org url for auth users
 [ ] todo gitignore
+[ ] fix gitcommit: line 752: : No such file or directory